mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-for events on one side to affect those hundreds of parsecs away, on Capital the Emperor and his court wanted to weave a narrative that cast the Imperium in a favourable light.
+for events on one side to affect those hundreds of parsecs away, on Capital the Emperor and his court wanted to weave a narrative that cast the Imperium in a favorable light.
 The defeated fleets returned home to lick their wounds, rebuild the depots of Antares and Lishun and defend the empire from a growing list of enemies.